Updated October 26, 2021; Original Post: June 15, 2018

 - Entering a rail car to commit theft

-- Breaking into a coin collection machine to steal money
+- Breaking into a coin collection machine, soda machine or coin operated video game to steal money

 - Entering a recreational vehicle to assault someone inside